NickJAFriend/FT-Web-Task/README.md

 })
 ```

 The code is not modularised because this was not asked in the specification.
+Using export module code handles this...
+[See this link for info](https://developer.mozilla.org/en-US/docs/web/javascript/reference/statements/export)

+***

 ### Part two of the solution - testing the objects in the array for validity (the verification process)